mecirmartin/Mecir_103047_feippds/README.md

 This part of the algorithm is critical and can be confusing.
 Essentially, the first three lines are a small critical section that prevents other processes from checking the process's old, obsolete number value while it's being modified.
 To ensure this, the for loop first checks that all other processes have their `flag` variable set to `False`.

-The algorithm then proceeds to check the ticket values of each process, allowing the process with the lowest number to enter the critical section.
+The algorithm then proceeds to check the number values of each process, allowing the process with the lowest number to enter the critical section.
 When a process exits the critical section, it resets its value in `number` array to zero.
 This allows next process to enter critical section.

 ## How does this algorithm ensure correctness of parallel program
 Correctness of a parallel program depends on meeting several conditions, including: